kerns/commander-v/README.md

 ![before-we-get-started](https://user-images.githubusercontent.com/20254/233304185-ceba2782-c8dc-4bc3-95de-18a9f7091f90.png)

-_For the wonderful humans helping to fix our terrible code,
+_To the wonderful humans helping to fix our terrible code,
 and for the AIs racing ahead to fix theirs...
-For each and everyone of us, godspeed. **I am coming home**._
+To each and everyone of us, godspeed. **I am coming home**._

 <cite>— Last words of Commander V</cite>